1916 Major League Baseball season

+U.S. President Woodrow Wilson throws out the ball on opening day of baseball season, 1916.

 The 1916 major league baseball season began on April 12, 1916.
 The regular season ended on October 5, with the Brooklyn Robins and Boston Red Sox as the regular season champions of the National League and American League, respectively.
 The postseason began with Game 1 of the 13th World Series on October 7 and ended with Game 5 on October 12.
 The Red Sox defeated the Robins, four games to one, capturing their fourth championship in franchise history, and the third team to win back-to-back World Series.

 Interference by the National and American Leagues in their operations caused the two-season Federal League to fold prior to the 1916 season.